sxhxliang/frpx/README.md

 curl http://localhost:18080
 ```

-Observe the logs in the `frps_demo` terminal.
+Observe the logs in the `frps` terminal.
 You will see messages like `Chose client 'client_A' for the new connection.` or `Chose client 'client_B' for the new connection.`, demonstrating the random distribution of requests.

 ### 6. Monitor Client System Information